 Guide to Switching Help Desks

-Preparing to switch help desks happens well before the actual changeover happens, so if you’re just flirting with the idea of a switch, we recommend reviewing our best practice post for switching help desks: Switching help desks doesn’t have to be a nightmare
+Preparing to switch help desks happens well before the actual changeover happens, so if you’re just flirting with the idea of a switch, we recommend reviewing our blog post for some general information about switching help desks: 9-Step Guide to Switching Help Desks

 Step 2.
 Prepare for your data migration